Gabriella439/post-rfc/sotu.md

 ## ARM processor support

-**Rating:** Immature / Early adopter
+**Rating:** Immature

-On hobbyist boards like the raspberry pi its possible to compile haskell code with ghc.
+On hobbyist boards like the Raspberry Pi its possible to compile haskell code with ghc.
 But some libraries have problems on the arm platform, ghci only works on newer compilers, and the newer compilers are flaky.

 If haskell code builds, it runs with respectable performance on these machines.

-**Raspian (raspberry pi, pi2, others)**
+**Raspian (Raspberry Pi, pi2, others)**
 * current version: ghc 7.4, cabal-install 1.14
 * ghci doesn't work.